 10,600 nm CO2 Laser Frenectomy Outcomes vs. Alternative Lasers

-Comprehensive review of hands-on clinical experiences with lasers of various wavelength lasers (diode, erbium, and CO2) in the treatment of frenectomies will be shared along with observations of the laser tissue interaction and healing.
+A comprehensive review of hands-on clinical experiences with lasers of various wavelength lasers (diode, erbium, and CO2) in the treatment of frenectomies will be shared along with observations of the laser-tissue interaction and healing.
 Discussed will be both pros and cons of the lasers in general and specialty practices.

 About Dr. Wuertz